The Joke's on You: Availability

 Two different covers of The Joke's on You exist: the original version featured a white cover and the 2001 re-release featured a black cover.
 Like many Excel albums, the recording is out of print, but this album, along with the band's others, can readily be found for sale on Chinese, Ukrainian, and Russian mp3 websites.

-Album Track listing(s)
+Track listings

-All songs by Excel, except "Message in a Bottle", originally by The Police.
+All songs by Excel, except "Message in a Bottle", originally by the Police.